Craig Potton: Photography, publishing, and television

 Potton developed as a landscape photographer during the 1970s and 1980s, and, dissatisfied with the quality of printing and editing of his early photographic books, in 1987 he founded his own publishing company, Craig Potton Publishing.
 In 1990, Robbie Burton, joined the company, becoming managing editor and publisher; as of 2009 the company employs 15 people.
 In 2015, the company was renamed Potton & Burton after Burton assumed co-ownership.
 In addition to books on New Zealand nature and wildlife, the company has published journalist Nicky Hager's books Secret Power, Dirty Politics, The Hollow Men, and Seeds of Distrust.

 Potton worked as a stills photographer on the sets of The Lord of the Rings trilogy, Peter Pan (2003), and The Chronicles of Narnia: The Lion, the Witch and the Wardrobe (2005).
 His photography has been displayed at exhibitions in New Zealand and internationally, including at the Christchurch Art Gallery, the National Gallery of Australia, the Rowe Gallery in North Carolina, and the Luksfera Gallery in Warsaw and Jerusalem.

 Potton was the writer and presenter for the television documentary series Rivers with Craig Potton (2010) and Wild Coasts with Craig Potton (2011), produced by South Pacific Pictures.
 He won the award for best documentary script at the 2011 New Zealand Script Writers Awards for his Rivers episode, "Rangitata".

 Other business activities

 Following the death of his father in 2007, Potton has been the co-owner with his older brother, Richard, of State Cinemas in Nelson and Motueka.
 He also owns his own Gallery Store in Nelson.

 Political and community involvement

 Active in local-body politics in Nelson, Potton served on the Nelson City Council for 12 years.
-He is also a past member of the Nelson Catchment Board, the Nelson-Marlborough Regional Council, the Nelson Conservation Board, and the Nelson Arts Council, and has served as chair of the Nelson Provincial Museum.
+He is also a past member of the Nelson Catchment Board, the Nelson-Marlborough Regional Council (he gained a seat in the Nelson constituency in the 1989 Nelson-Marlborough Regional Council election), the Nelson Conservation Board, and the Nelson Arts Council, and has served as chair of the Nelson Provincial Museum.

 Potton is also a member of the Green Party of Aotearoa New Zealand, and stood unsuccessfully as a Green Party list candidate at the 1999 and 2002 general elections, where he was ranked 28th and 22nd, respectively, on the party's list.